 The wickets run true North-South.

-In the North-East corner of the venue and contains four wickets and two bowling machines.
-Practice wicket facilities are at the eastern end of the Ground.
-There are 45 individual strips, with up to 8 "brought-up” at any one time.
+The centre is located in the north-east corner of the venue and contains four wickets and two bowling machines.
+Practice wicket facilities are at the eastern end of the Ground, with 45 individual strips of which up to eight will be brought-up at any one time.